 - Resources used: This can be itemised or generalised by ‘referring to the daily program’ and used as extra space for images showing an example of a specific resource during engagement.

-- Parent Input: A space to record any conversations, suggestions, concerns, ‘show and tell’, self inclusion, cultural background knowledge or the like where parents raise an awareness to warrant recording or following up.
+- Family and Community Input: A space to record any conversations, suggestions, concerns, ‘show and tell’, self inclusion, cultural background knowledge or the like where parents raise an awareness to warrant recording or following up.

 - Individual Observations: This ensures that up to four observations are recorded and achieved each week.
 This is particularly useful for tracking the frequency of individual observations in FDC.
 (Please note that LDC may require more space in this area for individual observations, perhaps using this space to record large or small group observations and coding the program itself for individual observations)